conversationai/conversationai-moderator/README.md

 #### Adding users

-To actually do anyting, you'll need to create some users.
+To actually do anything, you'll need to create some users.
 You'll need at least

 * an admin user so you can log in, view comments, and configure the moderator.